Adoptable Cats

 Her name worked out because Toulouse likes to put up a “tough guy” act when she gets approached, just like the character from the movie, but she is “all hiss no scratch” (?).

-Toulouse is the baby of the family which probably is the reason she grew up with the need of putting the tough act.
-She is still really skittish and hides away from the volunteers.
-With this being said, she is trainable and approachable.
-She is not violent nor reactive.
-She is shy because she is scared of humans and bigger cats around her probably pushed her around as a younger kitten.
+Toulouse is the baby of the family, which probably is the reason she grew up with the need of putting the tough act.
+She is still really skittish and hides away from the volunteers, except during feed time!

 She is really young, so with the proper training, she can leave this shy phase behind.
 We want her to go to a house with another cat she can bond with and develop a support system while she gets used to nice humans.
 We believe in baby Toulouse, so should you.